 Pay Attention to The Signs & Symptoms

 Peripheral artery disease is the narrowing of peripheral arteries due to atherosclerosis, which is the word used to describe plaque buildup on arterial walls.
 This causes a decrease in blood flow to the legs, feet, and toes.
 Lack of blood to the lower limb extremities can cause symptoms in the legs and feet like numbness, cramps, weakness, wounds that won’t heal, and discoloration.
 If it is left treated, peripheral artery disease can progress into infections and gangrene that may require amputation.

-Foot wounds that do not heal or heal slowly is also an important sign of PAD and an indication that you need to see a PAD specialist for a consultation and screening right away.
-What we are really concerned about is the development of a diabetic foot ulcer, which can lead very rapidly to infection of the bone, which can lead very rapidly to amputation.
-Modern Vascular specializes in reversing this process through revascularization and preventing amputations of the lower leg, foot and toe.
+Foot wounds that do not heal or heal slowly are an important sign of PAD and an indication that you need to see a specialist immediately.
+The development of a diabetic foot ulcer can lead very rapidly to infection of the bone, which can very rapidly lead to amputation.
+At Modern Vascular, there are interventional radiologists that specialize in the revascularization techniques that can treat PAD.

 In the US, only one year after a major amputation the mortality rate is about 48%.
 Critical limb ischemia is an advanced form of PAD when the blood is unable to flow to the foot.
 If blood flow cannot be returned to the foot or leg, then surgical amputation may be considered.
 Early detection of PAD is crucial so that a doctor can intervene before the disease progresses to that point.
 Of all surgical amputations that occur, about 54% are the results of conditions that affect the flow of blood, like diabetes and PAD.

 Get Evaluated For Peripheral Artery Disease